-- Objective 4.1: Risk that natural hazards pose to Otago's communities are minimised; - Objective 4.2: Otago's communities are prepared for and able to adapt to the effects of climate change;
+- Objective 4.1: Risk that natural hazards pose to Otago's communities are minimized. - Objective 4.2: Otago's communities are prepared for and able to adapt to the effects of climate change.

-Also relevant are objectives in the proposed Otago RPS 2021, which was notified in March 2024 and subject to appeal.
+Also relevant are objectives in the proposed Otago RPS 2021, which was notified in March 2024 and subject to appeal5.

-- HAZ-NH-01: Levels of risk to people, communities and property from natural hazards within Otago do not exceed a tolerable level. - HAZ-NH-02: Otago's people property and communities are prepared for and able to adapt to the effects of natural hazards, including climate change.
+- HAZ-NH-01 Natural hazards: Risks to people, communities, and property from natural hazards within Otago are maintained where they are acceptable, and managed to ensure they do not exceed a tolerable level. - HAZ-NH-02 Adaptation: Otago's people, communities, and property are prepared for and able to adapt to the effects of natural hazards, including natural hazard risks that are exacerbated by climate change.